 The results were measured giving surveys to both, teachers and students, during the last two courses (2016/2017 and 2017/2018).
-Specifically, 2,050 students from the six schools of the Franciscan Foundation of Montpellier, the Villa de Móstoles School and the Rihondo School of Alcorcón were surveyed.
-All of these were of Secondary Education, distributed across curricular subjects (53.2%), extracurricular activities (36.2%), and a small percentage of specific events (10.6%) that are usually organized in the schools: Open Days, Family Days, etc. In total, nine teachers were responsible for delivering this content (six from the Foundation and three for extracurricular activities), who were also surveyed.
+Specifically, 2,050 students from the six schools of the Franciscan Foundation of Montpellier, the Villa de Móstoles School and the Rihondo School in Alcorcón were surveyed.
+All of these were of Secondary Education, distributed across curricular subjects (53.2%), extracurricular activities (36.2%), and a small percentage of specific events (10.6%) that are usually organized in the schools: Open Days, Family Days, etc. In total, nine teachers -previously trained (Figure 4.31)- were responsible for delivering this content (six from the Foundation and three for extracurricular activities), who were also surveyed.